SplatDev-Ltda/SplatDev.Portable.WebServer/README.md

 Future versions will include:

- +Integration with Redis noDB
+ + Integration with Redis noDB
- +Management features
+ + Management features
- +MVC Default Route
+ + MVC Default Route
- +Webforms Default Document
+ + Webforms Default Document
- +Advanced File Browser
+ + Advanced File Browser
- +Web Stats
+ + Web Stats

 If you would like to collaborate, please fill out the [Form](http://www.zueuz.com/en-us/projects/portable-aspnet-web-server/#tab-collaboration)